marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_7.md

     return
         "I " +
         /////////////////////////////////////
-        Is it a Tuesday after 5 p.m., ? "do" : "do not" +
+        Is it a Tuesday after 5 p.m.? "do not" : "do" +
         /////////////////////////////////////
         " think I shall ever see a-poem-lovely-as a Palm Tree."
 }